Layerex/osu-cleaner-cli/README.md

 # osu-cleaner-cli
-A simple program on python to remove unwanted files from osu!
+Script to remove unwanted files from osu!
 Songs folder.
-Somewhat of a rewrite of [that](https://github.com/henntix/osu-cleaner) tool, which is not cross-platform and does not work as intended.
+A rewrite of [that](https://github.com/henntix/osu-cleaner) tool, which is not cross-platform and does not work as intended.
 ## Usage
 ```
 python3 osu-cleaner-cli.py [<path to osu songs directory> [--delete-videos] [--delete-hitsounds] [--delete-backgrounds] [--delete-skin-elements] [--delete-storyboard-elements]] [[-h | --help] | [-v | --version]]